How to Get a Stuck Screw Undone: 7 Brilliant Tips That Work

 Why Screws Get Stuck

-• Corrosion: Moisture exposure can cause rust, making screws bond with surrounding materials.
+• Corrosion: Exposure to moisture causes rust, bonding screws with surrounding materials.

-• Over-tightening: Using too much force can strip the screw threads, making removal harder.
+• Over-tightening: Applying excessive force can strip screw threads, making removal difficult.

-• Dirt and Debris: Grime in the screw head or threads can create friction, making it tough to turn.
+• Dirt and Debris: Grime in the screw head or threads creates friction, making it tough to turn.

 • Paint Sealing: Layers of paint can seal screws in place, effectively gluing them to the surface.